 Keeping the grid stable during times of high influx of variable renewables and organising the interaction between the transmission and distribution grids are among the challenges faced by Germany’s grid operators.

 The total length of Germany’s transmission grid is around 35,000 kilometres.
 It transmits power with a maximum voltage of 220 kilovolts (kV) or 380 kV.
 Most of the power lines use alternating current, but the new transmission lines between northern and southern Germany, planned to be completed by 2025, will use the more efficient high-voltage direct current (HVDC) technology.

 The transmission grid is used to transport electricity over large distances, taking power from where it is produced to areas of demand, as well as exporting power abroad.
-Currently, just 0.4 percent of the German transmission grid is laid below ground – using technology that is significantly more expensive to install and maintain.
+Currently, just 0.4 percent of the German transmission grid is laid below ground.
+In response to public protests against overland powerlines and pylons, new legislation has given priority to underground cables, although this technology is more expensive to install and maintain.

 Transmission grid operation

 In Germany, the maximum voltage transmission grid is owned by four transmission system operators (TSOs) - TenneT, 50Hertz, Amprion, and TransnetBW -, which are responsible for the operation, maintenance, and development of their respective sections of the grid.
 It is their job to regulate the power supply, including balancing fluctuating power from renewables with more predictable conventional generation.